-Your server has 16 memory slots.
-The following list describes the memory module installation rules.
+Your server has 24 memory slots.

-- Each slot supports 4 GB, 8 GB, and 16 GB double data rate 4 registered dual inline memory modules (DDR4 RDIMMs) with Error Checking and Correcting (ECC) technology. - Each slot supports 32 GB double data rate 4 load reduction dual inline memory modules (DDR4 LRDIMMs) with ECC technology. - Your server supports up to eight memory modules when one microprocessor is installed.
-Your server supports up to 16 memory modules when two microprocessors are installed. - The minimum system memory is 4 GB (only one microprocessor installed and only one 4 GB RDIMM installed in the CPU1 DIMMA1 slot). - The maximum system memory is 512 GB (two microprocessors installed and one 32 GB LRDIMM installed in each of the 16 memory slots).
+- Each slot supports 4 GB, 8 GB, 16 GB, and 32 GB double data rate 4 registered dual inline memory modules (DDR4 RDIMMs). - Each slot supports 32 GB, 64 GB, or 128 GB DDR4 load-reduced dual inline memory modules (LRDIMMs). - Your server supports up to 12 memory modules when one microprocessor is installed and up to 24 memory modules when two microprocessors are installed. - The minimum system memory for RDIMMs is 4 GB (only one microprocessor installed and only one 4 GB RDIMM installed in the CPU1 DIMMA1 slot). - The minimum system memory for LRDIMMs is 32 GB (only one microprocessor installed and only one 32 GB LRDIMM installed in the CPU1 DIMMA1 slot). - The maximum system memory for RDIMMs is 768 GB (two microprocessors installed and one 32 GB RDIMM installed in each of the 24 memory slots). - The maximum system memory for LRDIMMs is 3 TB (two microprocessors installed and one 128 GB LRDIMM installed in each of the 24 memory slots).

 For more information about the memory modules in your specific server model, use the Setup Utility program.
-See "Viewing information in the Setup Utility program" on page 39.
+See "Viewing information in the Setup Utility program" on page 47.

-For a list of supported ThinkServer memory module options, go to: http://lenovoquickpick.com/usa/home/thinkserver/rack-and-tower-server
+For a list of the supported ThinkServer memory module options, go to: http://lenovoquickpick.com/usa/home/thinkserver/rack-and-tower-server